sutter-dave/aider_flog_test/docs/components/MessageComponent.md

 - Edit function call name: Users can edit the name of the function call when the function call field is displayed.
 - Edit function call arguments: Users can edit the arguments of the function call when the function call field is displayed.
 - Edit name: Users can edit the name of the message sender when the name field is displayed.
-- Select between content and function call: Users can choose to display and edit either the content or the function call of the message using a radio button.
+- Select between content and function call: Users can choose to display and edit either the content or the function call of the message.
 The initial state matches which field is populated, with the default being the content field if neither is populated.
 The previous value is preserved when switching between content and function_call.
-- Show/Hide name field: Users can choose to show or hide the name of the message sender using a checkbox.
+- Show/Hide name field: Users can choose to show or hide the name of the message sender.
 The default state is not showing.
 The previous value is preserved when toggling the visibility of the name field.

 ## Component Behavior